If you’re like most writers, you want to turn your passion for writing into a real online business.

 Just because a niche pays well, doesn’t mean you will enjoy it.
-To me, this is like taking a job in the real world that you hate because it pays well.
+To me, this is like taking a career in the real world that you hate because it pays well.
 Eventually, the money isn’t worth it and you’re left loathing how you spend your days.

 I think life is too short to do stuff you hate all day.
-Sure, if you’re in a money crunch this makes sense but I don’t think it’s the best long-term solution.
+Sure, if you’re in a money crunch this makes sense, but I don’t think it’s the best long-term solution.

-- A topic you enjoy writing about
+- A topic you like to write about

 - A topic that is in demand and can pay you well